Braised Chicken with Apples, Cider and Cream

-This Normandy inspired chicken with apples is a rustic French classic, built on cider, cream, herbs, and aromatic vegetables.
+Why You’ll Love This Recipe: This Normandy inspired chicken with apples is a rustic French classic, built on cider, cream, herbs, and aromatic vegetables.
 A luxurious braise, enriched with a splash of Calvados, delivers the region’s signature balance of richness and brightness.
-Serve it over buttered egg noodles with haricots verts sautéed in shallots and bacon for an elegant yet informal family gathering.
+Carrots and broccoli provide nutritional balance in one pan.
+Serve it over buttered egg noodles or rice for an elegant yet informal family gathering.

 Normandy Inspired Chicken — Braised Chicken with Apples, Cider and Cream